sparkerrecipes/sparkerrecipes.github.io/_recipes/instant-pot-punjabi-chikar-cholay.md

 * Indian chiles

 ### Directions - Dried Chickpeas
-0. If using dried chickpeads: place the dried chickpeas in a large bowl and cover with 2 inches of cold water for 8 hours.
+0. If using dried chickpeas: place the dried chickpeas in a large bowl and cover with 2 inches of cold water for 8 hours.
 The chickpeas will absorb water and expand in size, so make sure to use a large bowl.
 0. Drain and rinse the beans.
 Add the chickpeas and 2c water to the instant pot.
 Cook for 35 minutes at high pressure.
 0. Naturally release pressure.